Chevy Trax years to avoid — most common problems

 However, it is best to have your mechanic examine the vehicle to find the root of the problem and fix it.

-Which Chevy Trax years to avoid?
+Worst Chevy Trax years to avoid

 First-generation Trax (2015-2019 model years)